-A: If you’ve written a song that sounds like it could compete with today’s big hits, one that has a memorable chorus, a focused lyric with a fresh approach, and a contemporary, radio-friendly melody then you should start thinking about pitching it to publishers, record labels, and recording artists.
+A: If you’ve written a song that sounds like it could appeal to today’s listeners – one that has a memorable chorus, a focused lyric with a fresh approach, and a contemporary, radio-friendly melody, then you can start thinking about pitching it to music publishers, record labels, music libraries, and recording artists.
 If you’re thinking about becoming a recording artist yourself, remember that many of today’s top artists and producers started out as songwriters with publishing deals, so it’s a great first step.

 Songwriters rarely “sell” their songs.
 When you make a deal with a publisher, record label, or artist to record your song, it’s usually in the form of a contract or license.
 Sometimes a publisher will use the words “work for hire.”
 Be sure to consult a music business attorney before signing any contract.

 I’m going to focus on the Pop genre in this article, but you can apply all of these ideas to Country and Rock styles.
 Hopefully I can answer your questions.
 Let’s start by figuring out who might want to sing your song.

 If you listen to the songs on the music charts at Billboard.com and BDSradio.com – and you should if you want to be a successful songwriter – then you know that today’s hits include songs recorded by a wide range of artists, like Kelly Clarkson, Katy Perry, Pharrell Williams, Maroon 5, Bruno Mars, Robin Thicke, Sara Bareilles, P!nk, Phillip Phillips, Justin Timberlake, Adele, OneRepublic, and Jason Mraz, among others.